jd1618/jd1618.github.io/_pages/about.md

 Credit Risk Consultant at True North Partners LLP | MSc in Applied Mathematics (Distinction) | PhD in Mathematical Physics | CQF Alumnus (Distinction):

-I have a strong passion for mathematics and programming, with a keen interest in advancing my knowledge and expertise in the application of machine learning and analytical methodologies to the field of credit risk.
+I have a strong passion for mathematics and programming, with a keen interest in advancing my knowledge and expertise in the application of machine learning and analytical methodologies to the field of credit risk

 ## Professional Experience